-The conduct of arbitration must be expressly agreed.
+The conduct of arbitration proceedings in national legal relationships must be expressly agreed.

 In international legal relations, it is exactly the opposite.
 A party has no stake in the appointment of the state judge.
 A party may object to the state judge on the grounds that the latter may rule in favor of its own national.